How to Add Domains and IP Addresses to Docker Containers

 Overview

-In this blog post, we'll explore how to enhance Docker container networking by adding custom domain and IP address mappings using dnsmasq and /etc/hosts file.
 We'll cover two methods: integrating dnsmasq with NetworkManager and configuring dnsmasq without NetworkManager.
 By the end of this post, you'll be able to easily manage custom domain resolutions in your containers.

 Table of Contents